Esri/insights-scripting-guide/README.md

 # Insights Scripting Guide

-This guide offers a reference for creating custom features in ArcGIS Insights using Python and R.  It covers topics about working with the script editor and how to deploy Jupyter's Kernel Gateway.
-You can also find python and R code samples in the repo.
+This guide offers a reference for creating custom features in ArcGIS Insights using Python and R.  From deploying a Kernel Gateway to using the script editor to visualize data, use this resource as the definitive guide for Insights scripting topics.

+## Prerequisites

+* ArcGIS Insights (version 2020.x)
+* Anaconda (version 3.7)

-_Note: Scripting is available in Insights Desktop and the ArcGIS Enterprise version of Insights begining at 3.4 and all 2020.x releases.
-Scripting is not available within the ArcGIS Online version of Insights._
+_Note: Scripting is not available in ArcGIS Online versions of Insights._

+## Dependencies (Python and R libraries)

+* See needed Python and R dependencies in this file

-## Setup a Kernel Gateway scripting server
+## Kernel Gateway Setup

-Insights supports connections to Jupyter's Kernel Gateway.
-To learn how to setup a Kernel Gateway choose one of the sections below.
+Insights supports connections to Jupyter's Kernel Gateway version 2.1.0.
+Jupyter's Kernel Gateway is an open source web server which is distributed through ```conda-forge``` and other channels.
+To learn how to setup a Kernel Gateway with the needed dependencies choose one of the following deployment sections.

-* How to deploy a Kernel Gateway using Anaconda
+* How to deploy a Kernel Gateway with dependencies using Anaconda
-* How to deploy a Kernel Gateway using Docker
+* How to deploy a Kernel Gateway with dependencies using Docker

-### How to deploy a Kernel Gateway using Anaconda
+### How to deploy a Kernel Gateway with dependencies using Anaconda

 It's reccomended to read the section on Planning a Scipting Environment before following these steps.